oroinc/documentation/user_guide/magento_channel_integration.rst

      - Description

    * - **Name***
      - Configuration name.
-Mandatory field.
-Will be used to refer to the configuration within the system (edit, assign, etc.)
+Used to refer to the configuration within the system (edit, assign, etc.)

    * - **SOAP WSDL URL***
-     - Mandatory field.
-An http URL string to the WSDL of the SOAP-based service.
+     - An http URL string to the WSDL of the SOAP-based service.

    * - **SOAP API Key***

        **SOAP API User***

-     - Mandatory fields.
-SOAP API credentials.
+     - SOAP API credentials.

    * - **WS-I Compliance**
      - Optional flag.
 Defines whether the configuration meets the requirements of Web Services Interoperability Organization guidelines.

    * - **Sync start date**
-     - Mandatory field.
-Data uploaded into the Magento account since the date, will be added to OroCRM.
+     - Data will be synchronized as of the date defined.

 .. hint::

     Please address you Magento administrator for the information on SOAP settings details.

-At this pointб click :guilabel:`Check Connection` button, to check if the settings defined are correct.
+At this point, click :guilabel:`Check Connection` button, to check if the settings defined are correct.
 Once the connection details have been verified, the next fields will be filled with default settings.

 .. list-table:: **System Channel Entities (continued)**